-2.3.4 Sustainable Non-commercial Fishing Action Plan
+2.2.6 Sustainable Noncommercial Fishing Action Plan

 Fishing plays an important role in the daily lives of Pacific Islanders for sustenance, commerce, recreation, and cultural purposes.
-The Proclamation acknowledges the important connection between Pacific Island fishers and the Islands Unit of the Monument.
-It states that Monument management plans shall provide for "traditional access by indigenous persons" and that subsistence, recreational, and traditional fishing shall be managed as a sustainable activity, but that commercial fishing is prohibited within the Islands Unit of the Monument.
-In addition to fish, collection or harvest of crustaceans (e.g. crabs, lobsters, shrimp) or molluscs (e.g. snails, octopus, clams) is also considered "fishing."
+The Proclamation acknowledges the important connection between the Pacific Island fishing community and the Islands Unit.
+It states that Monument management plans shall provide for "traditional access by indigenous persons" and that subsistence, recreational, and traditional fishing shall be managed as a sustainable activity but that commercial fishing is prohibited within the Islands Unit.
+In addition to fish, the collection or harvest of crustaceans (e.g., crabs, lobsters, shrimp) or mollusks (e.g., snails, octopus, clams) is also considered "fishing."

-Sustainable fishing is defined as "fishing activities that do not cause or lead to undesirable changes in the biological and economic productivity, biological diversity, or ecosystem structure and functioning from one human generation to the next."5 By limiting fishing activities strictly to non-commercial ventures and by granting fishing permits only to the residents and businesses of the CNMI and Guam, fishing activities within the Islands Unit will not cause undesirable changes to Monument ecosystems.
-The difficulty in reaching such remote fishing locations, and the cost-prohibitive nature of traveling to the Islands Unit, considered with the infrequent amount of non-commercial fishing travel that has occurred in the recent past, indicates that non-commercial fishing within the Monument will be a sustainable activity for generations to come.
+Sustainable fishing is defined as "fishing activities that do not cause or lead to undesirable changesin the biological and economic productivity, biological diversity, or ecosystem structure and functioning from one human generation to the next."5 By limiting fishing activities to noncommercial ventures and by granting fishing permits only to the residents and businesses of the CNMI and Guam, permitted fishing activities within the Islands Unit will not cause undesirable changes to Monument ecosystems.
+The difficulty in reaching such remote fishing locations, and the cost-prohibitive nature of traveling to the Islands Unit, considered with the infrequent amount of noncommercial fishing travel that has occurred in the recent past, indicates that noncommercial fishing within the Monument will be a sustainable activity for generations to come.